yiichou/mongo-partial-dump/Readme.md

 # MongoDB Partial Export

 ## Intro
-This tool can be used to dump part of a mongodb database by following a scheme defined in a yaml file.
+This tool can be used to dump part of a MongoDB database by following a scheme defined in a yaml file.
 Let's take a simple version of Github data model.
 You want to dump all repositories of a given account, and all data recursively associated with every repo.

 ```yaml
 # ./data/schema.yml